-Public Affairs.
-Because we are in Washington DC, the Society has hosted many senior officials of the US and Japanese Governments, business leaders, and members of the Japanese Imperial Family.
+The Society has hosted many senior officials of the US and Japanese Governments, business leaders, and members of the Japanese Imperial Family.
 Many of Japan’s former Prime Ministers have spoken at our programs, as well as famed Japanese business leaders such as Dr. Shoichiro Toyoda of Toyota and Sony’s founder Akio Morita.
-Almost every US Ambassador to Japan in the postwar era has spoken before the Society undefined indeed, many of them have served as our President or Chairman.
+Almost every US Ambassador to Japan in the postwar era has spoken before the Society indeed, many of them have served as our President or Chairman.

-Cultural Affairs.
 The Society has introduced all forms of Japanese culture to Washington DC audiences.
-This includes traditional performing arts such as Kabuki, Noh, and Bunraku and Japanese traditions such as otsukimi (moon viewing) and haiku.
-More recently we have introduced Japanese popular cultureundefinedanime, manga, and J-Pop music.
-We have organized classes in ikebana, tea ceremony, and sushi-making and held sake tastings.
+This includes traditional performing arts such as Kabuki, Noh, and Bunraku, and Japanese traditions such as otsukimi (moon viewing) and haiku.
+More recently we have introduced Japanese popular culture – anime, manga, and J-Pop music.
+We have organized classes in ikebana, tea ceremony, and sushi-making, and held sake tastings.
 We also run the area’s oldest and largest Japanese language school for adults.

-Sakura Matsuri.
 This Japanese Street Festival began just four years after the Society’s founding as a small “friends and family” bazaar.
 Today it is the largest one-day display of Japanese culture in the nation.
-Held each April as the climax of the National Cherry Blossom Festival, it stretches for six blocks through downtown Washington.
+Held each April as a premier event of the National Cherry Blossom Festival, it stretches for six blocks through downtown Washington.

-Educational Outreach.
-One of the Society’s most vital tasks is to reach out to the next generation of Americans and introduce them to Japan and the world beyond our shores.
-Society volunteers go to local schools and libraries to introduce elementary students to childrens’ life in Japan through our Japan-in-a-Suitcase and Visit Japan at the Library programs.
+One of the Society’s most vital tasks is to engage the next generation of Americans by introducing them to Japanese language & culture.
+Society volunteers go to local schools and libraries to introduce elementary students to life in Japan through our Japan-in-a-Suitcase and Visit Japan at the Library programs.

-Japan Bowl®.
-This is an academic competition that tests the achievements of high school students throughout the country who are studying the Japanese language, including their knowledge of traditional and modern Japanese culture.
-First held in 1993 as a contest for high school students in the greater Washington, DC area, it now attracts students from across the nation, including from Guam and Hawaii.
+First held in 1993 as a contest for high school students in the greater Washington, DC area, it now attracts students from across the nation, and beyond.

-The relationship between the United States and Japan has undergone many changes in the past 50 years, but the Japan-America Society’s mission has not changed.
-We will continue to reach out at the people-to-people level to promote greater understanding of Japan and its culture, society and economy and to strengthen the relationship between the Japanese and American peoples.
+The relationship between the United States and Japan has undergone many changes in the past 50 years, but our mission has not changed.
+We will continue to reach out at the people-to-people level to promote greater understanding of Japan and its culture, society and economy, and to strengthen the relationship between Japanese and American peoples.